f3d-app/f3d/CONTRIBUTING.md

 The extensions to VTK are divided into two modules:
 - The [private module](vtkext/private) is used exclusively by libf3d.
 - The [public module](vtkext/public) is used by libf3d and also by plugins.
-Additional documention can be found in [PLUGINS.md](doc/libf3d/PLUGINS.md).
+Additional documentation can be found in [PLUGINS.md](doc/libf3d/PLUGINS.md).

 The libf3d library implements the whole logic of instancing and manipulating the different VTK classes, it is fully documented in the [libf3d README](doc/libf3d/README_LIBF3D.md).